revaturelabs/interviewquestions/Python/Python - File Handling/Read.md

  - There are four different methods(modes) to open a file,

  i)`r` - Read - Default value.
-Opens a file for reading, ans shows error if the file does not exist.
+Opens a file for reading, and shows error if the file does not exist.

  ii)`a` - Append - Opens a file for appending, and creates the file if it does not exist.